Fittokung/ChaiTung-financial-Tracker/README.md

-# 💸 Income-Expense Tracker App
+# 💸 ChaiTung(ใช้ตังค์) - Income-Expense Tracker App

 A mobile app for tracking your income and expenses, built using **React Native with Expo** and **TypeScript**.
 Currently designed for Android.